MJ029/Machine-Learning-101/2-Data Pre-Processing/ReadMe.md

 - As all we know the term Missing data refers to the data actually not available in the expected field or available as Null or empty. if we are not addressing this issue with high priority your machine learning model will give poor prediction result.
 - So we need to be equipped to handle the problem when we come across them.
 - We can see multiple suggestions and ways in internet to address this problem, but one of the thumb rule in machine learning is Every record is important and we don't know some information belongs to that row may be an important key factor for our prediction.
-- So we are going to take one of the most common idea to handle the problem is to take a mean/Median/Most_Occured of all the values from the column and replace it with missing data.
+- So we are going to take one of the most common idea to handle the problem is to take a Mean/Median/Most occurred of all the values from the column and replace it with missing data.
-- **Imputer** is a class from Sci-kit Learn library.Pre-perocessing which is going to do the task, exactly it is going to do above step.
+- ***Imputer*** is a class from Sci-kit Learn library.Pre-perocessing which is going to do the task, exactly it is going to do above step.
 - It has the following input parameters
 	1. **missing_values:**
 		- It accepts valeus like integer, string, np.nan(default) or None.